Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Lake Tahoe, CA/NV**

 Absolutely worth it.
-Stunning lake, great hikes, and casinos on the Nevada side.
-Summer: boating and beaches.
-Winter: skiing and snowboarding.
+Stunning lake, great hikes, and casinos on the Nevada side. **If warm:** Boating, paddle-boarding, and beach days. **If cold:** Crisp hikes with fall colors.

 **Drive Time to Yosemite: ~3.5 hours**